gw19/Chirp-Signal-Compression-Simulator-CSCS-Matlab-App/README.md

 # CSCS
 ### CSCS (Chirp Signal Compression Simulator) is a Matlab application for easily simulate the single/multi-target chirp signal compression.

+Double click .mlappinstall to install the Matlab application.
 Need Matlab R2014a or newer version.
 (Recommend R2016a)

 **Step 1:** Chirp Set - Set the basic chirp.